Exam Board CAIE AS/A Level

 Cambridge International AS/A Level are part of the Cambridge Advanced stage for 16-19 year olds.
 Examinations are based on guided learning normally over a two-year period.
 All A Level campuses of The City School are independent centres for the Cambridge Examinations.

 A Level Subjects

 - Mathematics – Further (9231)

-This syllabus is intended for high ability students who have achieved a high quality grade in the A Level Mathematics examination.
+This syllabus is intended for high ability students who have achieved, or are likely to achieve, a high grade in the A Level Mathematics examination.
 The A Level syllabus enables students to extend their mathematical skills, knowledge and understanding developed in the A Level Mathematics course.

 - English General Paper (8021)